-Join Chris Orwig for an in-depth discussion in this video Combining two raw files into one Photoshop document, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Combining two raw files into one Photoshop document, part of Changing a Background for Dramatic Effect in Photoshop.

 …In the previous movie, we looked at how we could process our raw…file and how we change its…overall exposure, and brightness, and color palette.…We also explored how we could select an image and…then navigate to the edit pull-down menu and choose duplicate…in order to create a duplicate copy of the file,…which we then process differently, using our camera raw controls.…So we have these two versions of the same photograph we're going to…use both of these and combine them together…to do so click into one then hold down…the command key on a mac or the control key on windows and click into the other so…that you have both images selected next after having…selected both files navigate to the tools pull down…menu and here choose Photoshop And then we're going to…select the option for load files into Photoshop layers.…